hewjoe/storied-life/PROJECT.md

 ## Conclusion

-This Digital Memorial Platform represents a meaningful intersection of technology and human connection, providing families with a lasting way to preserve and interact with the memories of their loved ones.
+This Digital Legacy Platform represents a meaningful intersection of technology and human connection, providing families with a lasting way to preserve and interact with the memories of their loved ones.
 The phased approach ensures a solid foundation while building toward an ambitious vision that leverages modern AI capabilities in a responsible, privacy-conscious manner.

 The open-source nature of the project ensures that families maintain control over their most precious memories while contributing to a tool that can help others through their grief journey.
-By starting with a focused MVP and expanding systematically, this platform can grow into a comprehensive digital legacy preservation system that honors the deceased while supporting the living.
+By starting with a focused MVP and expanding systematically, this platform can grow into a comprehensive digital legacy preservation system that honors individuals while supporting their loved ones.